This article is intended for informational purposes only and does not constitute legal advice or an opinion on any issue.

-As a business owner, it’s critical to ensure a hassle-free payment experience for your customers — whether they’re paying online or in-store.
-Offering different ways to pay enables customers to choose the option that is most convenient for them.
-According to the Square 2022 Future of Commerce report, consumers want a variety of options for how they pay, no matter where they are making their purchases.
-Offering a buy now, pay later (BNPL) payment option is one way to make buying easier for your customers.
+As a business owner, it’s critical to ensure a hassle-free payment experience for your customers — offering different ways to pay enables customers to choose the option that is most convenient for them.
+According to the Square 2022 Future of Retail report, consumers want a variety of options for how they pay, no matter where they are making their purchases.
+Offering a buy now, pay later (BNPL payment) option is one way to make buying easier for your customers.

-Here’s what you need to know about BNPL financing and the benefits for your business.
+Here’s what you need to know about BNPL and the benefits for your business.

 What is buy now, pay later?

-BNPL is a type of installment payment service that allows customers to make purchases without paying the full value upfront.
-Customers pay the remaining balance in interest-free installments over a defined period of time, usually several weeks or months.
-BNPL can be used for a range of retail products, and even some professional services, including beauty businesses and home and repair services.
-According to the FCAC study, it’s most popular in the fashion sector, and one Afterpay report found that consumers are interested in using BNPL for purchases including travel, vehicle repair, and even dental work.
+BNPL is a type of instalment payment service that allows customers to make purchases without paying the full value upfront.
+Customers pay the remaining balance in instalments over a defined period of time, usually several weeks or months.
+BNPL can be used for a range of retail products, and some professional services, including beauty businesses and home and repair services.
+According to the FCAC study, it’s most popular in the furniture and appliance sectors, which garnered 39% of all BNPL purchases over the study’s period.

 Why are buy now, pay later solutions on the rise with consumers?

-One of the key attractions of BNPL financing is that customers pay only one installment upfront, but get immediate access to their purchase.
-Also, customers do not pay any interest if the installments are paid as scheduled.
-A survey by Ascent found that 44% of customers choose BNPL services because it helps them make purchases that otherwise wouldn’t fit in their budget, while 36% say it helps them avoid paying credit card interest.
-In fact, BNPL can be particularly useful for consumers who don’t have a credit history or don’t want to use credit cards, or otherwise can’t finance the entire purchase (39%).
+One of the key attractions of BNPL is that customers pay only one instalment upfront, but get immediate access to their purchase — some customers even qualify for no money down in some cases.
+The FCAC study revealed that 42% of customers choose BNPL services because it helps them make purchases that otherwise wouldn’t fit in their budget, while 23% say it helps them avoid paying credit card interest and other fees.
+In fact, BNPL can be particularly useful for consumers who don’t have a credit history, don’t want to use credit cards, or otherwise can’t finance the entire purchase (39%).

 Benefits of buy now, pay later for businesses

-As a business owner, you receive full payment for the product upfront, and typically only pay a transaction fee to your BNPL partner.
-The risk of payment collection is borne by the BNPL provider, so you don’t have to manage debt collection or calculate the impact on your cash flow.
+As a business owner, you receive full payment for the product upfront, and typically only pay a transaction fee to your BNPL provider.
+The risk of payment collection in most cases is borne by the BNPL provider, so you don’t have to manage debt collection or calculate the impact on your cash flow.

 Other benefits may include increased average order value and higher cart conversions.
 When customers have the option to spread the cost over multiple payments, they may choose to add more items to their cart.
-A Similar web report shows that merchant websites with a BNPL payment option found a 6% conversion rate compared to 4% for merchant websites without it.
-BNPL can potentially help you reach more customers, particularly when it comes to high-ticket products and services that they can more easily budget for with multiple installments.
+In fact, Canadian retailers agree that adding BNPL as a payment method has increased conversion rates.
+BNPL can potentially help you reach more customers, particularly when it comes to high-ticket products and services that they can more easily budget for with multiple instalments.

 Offer buy now pay later with Square x Afterpay